 Waters “to the loins” (waist) indicate cleansing, reproduction, and strength.
 Cleansing, reproduction, and strength are located in the hip area of man.

 Basic salvation and being filled with the Spirit prepare us for actual entrance into the Kingdom of God, into the fruitfulness and dominion promised to human beings from the beginning.
 Our fruitfulness and dominion find greatest expression as we move past basic salvation and the Pentecostal experience and proceed into the water of God that is to the level of our waist.

 When we are in water to our waist we are beginning to lose control of our own movements and are more at the mercy of the water.
 The deeper we go in the Lord the more we can say that it is not we who are living but Christ who is living in us.

-Afterward he measured a thousand; and it was a river that I could not pass over: for the waters were risen, waters to swim in, a river that could not be passed over.
+Again he measured one thousand, and it was a river that I could not cross; for the water was too deep, water in which one must swim, a river that could not be crossed.
 (Ezekiel 47:5)